zayKenyon/VALORANT-rank-yoinker/README.md

 ## What about that Tweet?

- The [Tweet](https://twitter.com/PlayVALORANT/status/1539728676815642624), which details Riot's API policies outlines how applications are not allowed to expose data hidden by the game client.
+ The [Tweet](https://twitter.com/PlayVALORANT/status/1539728676815642624), which details Riot's API policies, outlines how applications are not allowed to expose data hidden by the game client.
 As of Version 1.262, vRY respects streamer mode.

 ## Contributing